FAQ Tone Mapping Plugin for Photoshop

 • Launch Affinity Photo

-• In Affinity, go to the menu 'Edit> Preferences...' then click the 'Photoshop Plugins' button, then click on 'Add'
+• In Affinity, go to the menu 'Edit > Preferences...' then click the 'Photoshop Plugins' button, then click on 'Add'.
+On some versions of Affinity, the menu option may be "Edit > Settings > Photoshop Plugins".

 • In the browse window that comes up, choose your Downloads folder, select 'PhotomatixToneMappingPlugin30a' (the normal folder, not the 'zip' file) then click 'Select Folder'